ppread

 Capture for one second and save the waveform as VCD:

-ppread -timeout 1 -save-vcd capture.vcd
+ppread -hard-timeout 1s -save-vcd capture.vcd

 Capture for one second and save the readback stream in PulsePins text sequence format:

-ppread -timeout 1 -save-text capture.seq
+ppread -hard-timeout 1s -save-text capture.seq

 Save both formats at the same time:

-ppread -timeout 1 -save-vcd capture.vcd -save-text capture.seq
+ppread -hard-timeout 1s -save-vcd capture.vcd -save-text capture.seq

 Save an exact binary capture:

-ppread -timeout 1 -save-binary capture.ppbin
+ppread -hard-timeout 1s -save-binary capture.ppbin

 When -oe 0 is used, this becomes a simple external logic-analyzer capture workflow for the qout bus and valid signal.